rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :status: draft

       Integer division by zero results in a panic; an abnormal program state that may terminate the process and must be avoided.

-      The use of :std:`std::num::NonZero` as the divisor is a recommended way to avoid the undecidability of this guideline.

    .. non_compliant_example::
       :id: non_compl_ex_LLs3vY8aGz0F